 Each year, seed libraries across the State of Michigan come together to promote growing, saving, and sharing seeds!
 A seed is chosen that is an open-pollinated, heirloom variety.
 It is our hope that participants attempt to save seed and donate some back to the seed library, although this is not a requirement to participate in One Seed, One State.

-Please submit a contact form if you have any questions about One Seed, One State.
+Please submit a contact form if you have any questions about One Seed, One State or need to be added to the MI Seed Library Network email list.

 When choosing our seed, we try for a Michigan connection.
 The ability to easily grow and save seeds from the plant in all parts of the state is a requirement.
 Each seed library receives seeds and access to digital promotional materials, including a full-color poster, labels, and a brochure with growing and seed-saving instructions.